-- To significantly increase bicycle use across the city of Austin over the next decade, and - To increase bicycle safety across the city of Austin.
+1) To significantly increase bicycle use across the city of Austin over the next decade, and

+2) To increase bicycle safety across the city of Austin.

-In order to achieve these goals, the Austin 2009 Bicycle Plan Update identifies four complementary goals.
-These goals are supported by objectives and specific actions to implement the objectives.
+To achieve these goals, the Austin 2009 Bicycle Plan Update identifies four complementary goals that are supported by objectives and specific actions to implement the objectives.
 A summary of each plan element and goal is described below.
 Additionally, benchmarks are established to measure progress of the plan implementation over the next 10 years.

-• Bicycle System - To provide and maintain a comprehensive bicycle system that serves all residents and neighborhoods of Austin.
+1) Bicycle System - To provide and maintain a comprehensive bicycle system that serves all residents and neighborhoods of Austin.
 The Plan recommends nearly 900 miles of bicycle lanes, 9 miles of bicycle boulevards, and 107 miles of multi-use paths, in addition to signing and marking bicycle routes on paved shoulders, wide curb lanes and shared lanes.

-• Education & Promotion - To improve awareness and acceptance of bicycling and increase bicycle ridership throughout Austin through promotion, education, and encouragement.
+2) Education & Promotion - To improve awareness and acceptance of bicycling and increase bicycle ridership throughout Austin through promotion, education, and encouragement.

-• Safety & Enforcement - To reduce bicycle-related crashes through remedial efforts such as education of bicycle related laws and consistent enforcement of bicycle laws.
+3) Safety & Enforcement - To reduce bicycle-related crashes through remedial efforts such as education of bicycle related laws and consistent enforcement of bicycle laws.

-• Implementation & Funding - To strengthen implementation efforts through funding and adopting bicycle-friendly practices and policies.
+4) Implementation & Funding - To strengthen implementation efforts through funding and adopting bicycle-friendly practices and policies.

-The recommendations contained in the final report of the Street Smarts Task Force, Mayor Wynn's initiated bicycle safety task force, have been incorporated into this plan.
-The cost to implement the infrastructure improvements indicated in this plan is approximately \$254 million dollars.
-Adoption of this plan does not commit the City of Austin to that expenditure, it is mean to show overall need related to the plan.
+Adoption of this plan does not commit the City of Austin to any expenditure.
+The anticipated cost of implementing the infrastructure improvements indicated in this plan is approximately \$254 million dollars.
 In comparison, The City of Seattle updated its Bicycle Master Plan in 2007 with an estimated cost of \$260 million dollars.

-The Bicycle Advisory Council, a citizen group formalized to advise City staff on bicycle related matters, voted to approve the 2009 Bicycle Plan at their April 16, 2009 meeting.
-The recommendation was to recommend the plan with conditions.
+The Bicycle Advisory Council, a citizen group formed to advise City staff on bicycle related matters, voted to approve the 2009 Bicycle Plan at their April 16, 2009 meeting.
+The Advisory Council's recommendation was to recommend the plan with conditions.
 The conditions have been incorporated into the Plan.
 The vote was 9-0 in favor of the recommendation.